 Penalty: Imprisonment for 2 years.

+(6A) Subsection (5) does not apply to a person who possesses a photograph provided under this section as a result of its disclosure under Division 4A.

 (6) A person employed or engaged in connection with any aspect of the production of driver’s licence documents or otherwise concerned in the administration of this Part, who, otherwise than in the administration of this Part —

-(a) reproduces, by any means, a photograph or signature that appears, or is to appear, on a driver’s licence document; or
+(a) reproduces, by any means, a photograph or signature provided under this section; or

 (b) causes or permits another person to do so,